PayPal Bingo Sites

 - Bingo and slot sites often exclude deposits made with some types of e-wallet from bonus offers and/or impose fees or extra restrictions.
 Usually this only applies to Skrill and Neteller but occasionally PayPal is included.

-- Since April 2020, it has not been allowed to use a credit card to deposit at bingo sites (or for any form of gambling) and this includes using a credit card to deposit via PayPal.
+- UK players are not allowed to use a credit card to deposit at bingo sites (or for any other form of gambling) and this includes using a credit card to deposit via PayPal.
 A few operators have stopped taking Paypal at all because of this but most are continuing with it as PayPal have put a process in place to ensure credit cards are disabled as a funding method for anything flagged as a gambling transaction.

 - Although PayPal is a good option for both safety and convenience the very popularity of the service means it is often targeted by hackers and fraudsters.
 Following simple security recommendations such as making sure your PayPal password is strong and NOT the same as any of your other passwords, and never giving it to anyone who claims to be from PayPal or logging in via a link sent by email, helps protect users.